 Renowned addiction researcher Dr. Bruce Alexander believes we are experiencing a paradigm shift in the world of recovery.
 That shift, however, is very uneven – Western Europe is much farther along than we are in this respect.
-The reasons for this have much to do with the ways our health care system shape the culture the treatment industry generally.
+The reasons for this have much to do with the ways our health care system shape the culture the drug addiction treatment industry generally.

 So, what is the paradigm shift?
 Basically, the social sciences (especially anthropology, history, and sociology) are transforming our understanding of the etiology (i.e. cause or causes) of addiction.
 We now understand that addiction is not a human universal – it is not a hazard of being human.
 Addiction was essentially unknown in intact indigenous cultures and was relatively rare in the premodern era.
 This means that the causes of addiction are essentially social.
 This new understanding of addiction is reflected in the remarkable research being done by a host of thinkers from a variety of fields.
 Here is short list of some of the thinkers and their respective disciplines: Bruce Alexander and Carl Hart (psychology), Michelle Alexander (law), Donna Murch and Douglas Valentine (history), Helena Hansen (psychiatry and anthropology), Marc Lewis (neurobiology), Gabor Mate and Bessel van der Kolk (medicine), Sam Quinones and Robert Whitaker (journalism), Kent Dunnington (theology), and Brian Francis Culkin (critical theory).
 We rarely hear about this research in treatment centers or in clinical graduate programs.
 Given the above, Rockland Recovery Treatment Center is determined to incorporate the best of this research into its programming.